Braves vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in nine of their past 10 games and have gone 6-3 in those contests.

-- In their last 10 games with a total, the Braves and their opponents have combined to hit the over four times.
+- The Braves and their opponents have combined to hit the over three times in their last 10 games with a total.

-- The Braves have a record of 2-4-0 ATS over their last 10 games.
+- The Braves have won one of their last five games against the spread.

 Braves Betting Records & Stats

-- The Braves have won 32 of the 52 games they were listed as the moneyline favorite this season (61.5%).
+- The Braves have compiled a 33-20 record in games they were favored on the moneyline (winning 62.3% of those games).

-- The implied moneyline probablility for this matchup gives the Braves a 66.7% chance to win.
+- The Braves have an implied moneyline win probability of 64.9% in this contest.

-- In the 62 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 34 times (34-25-3).
+- Atlanta has combined with opponents to go over the total 34 times this season for a 34-26-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!